bwl21/churchtools-inventory-extension-demo-with-ona/README.md

+# this repo was for test purposes only it is not maintained

 # ChurchTools Inventory Extension

 A demo/experimental inventory management module for [ChurchTools](https://www.church.tools/) that enables churches to track physical assets, equipment, and supplies directly within their ChurchTools instance.